 ---

-The riskiest types of companies should be in your "Too Hard" pile, and you might find these are companies that have those "tricky" low earnings multiples--and all the makings of value traps.
-These companies aren't cheap; they're just riskier with more "unknowable" aspects to their business models.
-For every Facebook or Alphabet in your "In" box, there should be 20-30, or more, in your "Too Hard" pile.
+The riskiest types of companies should be in your "Too Hard" pile, and you might find these are companies that have those "tricky" low earnings multiples--and all the makings of value traps (perhaps their products are in secular decline, or they have a massive net debt position).
+These low P/E companies aren't cheap; they're just riskier with more "unknowable" aspects to their business models.
+For every Apple or Alphabet in your "In" box, there should be 50-100, or more, in your "Too Hard" pile.

 Our brains on autopilot might try to lure us into the low P/Es across some of these "Too Hard" sectors, but our experience, judgment, and "slow thinking" might instead point to big cap tech and large cap growth as where the true long-term bargains might be had.
-These areas, to little surprise, have heavily outperformed.
+These areas, to little surprise, have heavily outperformed the past couple decades.

 ---

 There are "unknowable" aspects to many names in our "In" box, too, but we try to keep the degree of the "unknowable" as small as possible, and we weigh the upside of the "unknowable" with the potential downside.
-For example, we might fully accept the "unknowable" aspect of whether Facebook might be broken up due to antitrust measures because this could potentially be another catalyst for upside (as the market is forced to value the company on a sum of the parts basis).
-On the other hand, the upside for many "zombie" companies in the energy space may not be much, and the "unknowable" in this case might be more heavily weighted to the downside (if energy resource prices continue to tumble).
+For example, we might fully accept the "unknowable" aspect of whether Meta Platforms or Alphabet might be broken up due to antitrust measures because this could potentially be another catalyst for upside (as the market is forced to value the company on a sum of the parts basis).
+On the other hand, the upside for many "zombie" companies in the disruptive innovation (unprofitable tech) space may not be much, and the "unknowable" in this case might be more heavily weighted to the downside.
 Where possible, we prefer the "unknowable" to be weighted to the upside.

 ---